 Foundation Skills for Your Future

-Foundation language, literacy, numeracy and digital literacy skills are increasingly necessary for all Australians to participate fully in work and life.
-Good foundation skills improve employment outcomes, support individuals to up-skill or re-skill for new roles and keep individuals engaged in the workforce.
+Foundation language, literacy, numeracy and digital literacy (LLND) skills are increasingly necessary for all Australians to improve participation in community, further training and employment.

 Foundation Skills for Your Future Program